 - 1 teaspoon orange zest

 - 2 Tablespoons orange juice , can use more if needed

 - 1 Tablespoon half and half

-In a large bowl, whisk together the flour, 1/4 cup sugar, baking powder, salt and orange zest.
-Using a pastry cuter or 2 forks, cut in the butter until the flour mixture resembles course crumbs.
+- In a large bowl, whisk together the flour, 1/4 cup sugar, baking powder, salt and orange zest.
+Using a pastry cutter or 2 forks, cut in the butter until the flour mixture resembles course crumbs.
 Slowly stir in the half and half mixture and stir just until combined.

-Dust the counter with flour and then roll the dough into a 10-inch circle.
+- Dust the counter with flour and then roll the dough into a 10-inch circle.
 Sprinkle the top with the remaining 1 Tablespoon sugar.

-Cut the circle into 8 wedges using a pizza cutter.
+Then cut the circle into 8 wedges using a pizza cutter.
 If you’d like smaller scones, cut the triangles in half.

-Then place on baking sheet and bake for 13 to 15 minutes, or until the edges are golden brown.
+- Place on the baking sheet and bake for 13 to 15 minutes, or until the edges are golden brown.
 Then place on a cooling rack to cool.

-For the glaze, melt the butter in a small bowl.
+- Melt the butter in a small bowl.
 Slowly stir in the powdered sugar, orange juice and half and half.
-Add another Tablespoon if need.
+Add another Tablespoon of orange juice if needed.
 The glaze should be thick, yet pourable.
-Drizzle on top of cooled scones.

 Nutrition provided is an estimate.
 It will vary based on specific ingredients used.

 Did you make this recipe?
 Don’t forget to give it a star rating below!